ledermann/docker-rails-base/README.md

 ### Final stage

-Used to build the production image which includes just the minimum.
+The `Final` stage builds the production image, which includes just the bare minimum.

 - Based on [ruby:2.7.2-alpine](https://github.com/docker-library/ruby/blob/master/2.7/alpine3.12/Dockerfile)
 - Adds packages needed for production: postgresql-client, tzdata, file
-- Via ONBUILD triggers it mainly copies the app and gems from the "Builder" stage
+- Via ONBUILD triggers it mainly copies the app and gems from the `Builder` stage

 See [Final/Dockerfile](./Final/Dockerfile)